GST and QST Rebate for Owners of New or Substantially Renovated Housing

 - The unit is a single-unit residential complex or a residential unit held in co-ownership.

-- You owned or rented the land before construction began.
+- You or a co-owner owned or rented the land before construction began.

-- You paid GST and QST on the construction.
+- You or a co-owner paid GST and QST on the construction of the residential complex.

-- You or a relation was the first occupant of the unit after construction began.
+- You, a relation, a co-owner or their relation was the first occupant of the unit after construction began.

-- The unit is your primary place of residence (or that of a relation).
+- The unit is your primary place of residence or that of a relation, or the primary place of residence of a co-owner or their relation.

 - The fair market value (FMV) of the unit and the land is under $450,000 for GST purposes and under $300,000 for QST purposes when construction is 90% completed.